-- 1) The Company's Israeli subsidiary has a lease agreement for a facility in Israel, which expires on December 31, 2020 with an option to extend the agreement for two additional years until December 31, 2022 under the terms stipulated in the agreement (the Option Period).
-The Option Period was taken in consideration when calculating the operating lease right of use assets and liabilities since it is reasonably certain that the company will exercise the option. - 2) The Company leases its motor vehicles under operating lease agreements.
+1) The Company's Israeli subsidiary has a lease agreement for a facility in Israel, which expires on December 31, 2020 with an option to extend the agreement for two additional years until December 31, 2022 under the terms stipulated in the agreement (the Option Period).
+The Company's Israeli subsidiary entered into an amendment to the lease agreement to exercise the option to extend the agreement by two years until December 31, 2022 and to add an additional option for two additional years until December 31, 2024 under the terms stipulated in the agreement.

+The amendment to the lease agreement and the new Option Period was taken in consideration when calculating the operating lease right of use assets and liabilities since it is reasonably certain that the Company will exercise the option.

+2) The Company leases its motor vehicles under operating lease agreements.